cfanatic/cpp-exercises/README.md

 ## Continuous Testing

 The following instructions explain how to set up a containerized Jenkins environment.
-Whenever a new commit is pushed, a new pipeline run shall be triggered to automate the testing process.

 Create a bridge network for Docker containers: